 Hence, you can combine the engagement of the conversation with the practicality of the form on command.

 When testing chatbots, many businesses saw positive results not only in the number of leads but also in conversions.
 The trick often lies in using bots to collect the user data as well as to provide answers to the most common doubts.
-Quantitatively, most surveyed entrepreneurs (approx. 50%) claim that chat generates the highest on-site conversion rates.
+Quantitatively, most surveyed entrepreneurs (approx. 50%) claim that chat generates the highest landing page conversion rates.

 There are plenty of online form builders offering form templates that allow you to launch in minutes.
 You might be surprised to know that the same goes for chatbots.